 On call responsibility at the VA Medical Center: The VA receives two fellows each month and the call schedule is arranged between the two fellows.
-All calls begin after 4:00 PM till 8:00 AM, the next business day.
+All calls begin after 5:00 PM till 8:00 AM, the next business day.
+For 2 weeks rotation schedule 1st fellows is on 1 week on call from home and then switch with the second fellow.
+On time when there is only one fellow rotating at VA then the fellow will get Friday day off and one fellow from SUNY will cover for the fellow at VA.